deseti/Contract-PayerX/README.md

-# PayerX - ARC Smart Payment Router
+# WizPay- ARC Smart Payment Router

 A **production-ready**, non-custodial Smart Payment Router for the **ARC Layer-1 blockchain** by Circle.
 PayerX enables atomic cross-stablecoin payments with advanced features like fee collection, emergency pause, and token whitelisting.